-The Ink Cash and Ink Unlimited cards offes 0% APR on purchases and balance transfers for 12 months.
+The Ink Cash card offers 0% APR on purchases and balance transfers for 12 months.

-While carrying balances on consumer cards can have a very harmful effect on your credit score, because the Ink cards are business cards, those balances won’t hurt your credit score!
+While carrying balances on consumer cards can have a very harmful effect on your credit score, because the Ink Cash card is a business card, those balances won’t hurt your credit score.

 Business card information, benefits, and 5/24:

-These are business cards, but you may already have a business that needs a card to keep track of expenses.
-For example if your name is Joe Smith and you sell items online, or if you have any other side business and want a credit card to better keep track of business expenditures you can open a business credit card for “Joe Smith” as the business.
+This is a business card, but you may already have a business that needs a card to keep track of expenses.
+For example if your name is Joe Smith and you sell items online, or if you have any other side business and want a credit card to better keep track of business expenditures you can open a business credit card for “Joe Smith Sole Proprietorship” as the business.
 You don’t need to file any messy government paperwork to be allowed to do that.
 Just be sure to select “Sole Proprietorship” as the business type and just use your social security number in the Tax Identification Number field.

 If you’re like me and you run more than one business you can signup for multiple of the same card for each business to manage each businesses expenses separately.

-All Chase cards that earn Ultimate Rewards are subject to 5/24 restrictions.
-That means it will be hard to get approved if you have been approved for 5 or more consumer credit cards in the past 24 months.
-Read more about that here.
+All Chase cards that earn Ultimate Rewards are subject to 5/24 restrictions, read more about that here.

 Another benefit of the card not reporting on your personal credit report is that when you spend money on personal cards your credit score will be hurt even if you pay your bill on time.
 A whopping 30% of your credit score is based on credit utilization.
 You can pay off your card bill before your statement is generated to avoid that, but that takes effort and laying out money well before you have to.
 Additionally it’s good to have the statement close with a couple dollars to show the card is active and being paid every month.
 On an business cards from banks like AMEX and Chase it’s just not reported, so you can wait until the money is due without it having a negative effect on your score.
 That also means if you close the card, it won’t have an effect on your credit score.